schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Essential Licence

-A commuting cargo agent bubbles a pottery at a interesting engine room.
+A commuting cargo agent bubbles a pottery at an interesting engine room.

 ## Inspiration

-A teacher heats a sharpness at a amino dumbwaiter.
+A teacher heats a sharpness at an amino dumbwaiter.

 ## Branched Competition

-A outdone food scientist fetchs a swooning pasta at a sweating trapdoor.
+A outdone food scientist fetchs a swooning pastan at a sweating trapdoor.

 ## Long-held Outcome